-LEVELING AND RE-LEVELING THE PLAYING FIELD - 19 YEARS LATER - DIVORCE AND POST-DIVORCE ONLY
+LEVELING AND RE-LEVELING THE PLAYING FIELD - 23 YEARS LATER - DIVORCE AND POST-DIVORCE ONLY

 Gunnar J. Gitlin

-© 2016, The Gitlin Law Firm, P.C.
+© 2020, The Gitlin Law Firm, P.C.

 Woodstock, Illinois

 www.GitlinLawFirm.com

-Executive Summary: Since June 1, 1997 detailed legislation has been in force controlling attorney's fees in divorce and matrimonial law matters (cases under the Illinois Marriage and Dissolution of Marriage Act - "IMDMA").
-While there was the promise to quickly amend this legislation to address some of the significant concerns, until 2009 there were no significant amendments.
-Effective January 1, 2016, we have a new amendments to the fee legislation.
-And with the 2016 amendments we continue providing some tweaks to the law regarding attorney's fees in divorce and parentage cases.
-Note that separately I have an outline that addressing issues unique to parentage in Illinois family law cases.
+Executive Summary: Since June 1, 1997 detailed legislation has been in force controlling attorney's fees in divorce and matrimonial law matters (cases under the Illinois Marriage and Dissolution of Marriage Act-"IMDMA").
+While there was the promise to quickly amend this legislation to address significant concerns, until 2009 there were no significant amendments.
+In 2016, we had limited amendments to the fee legislation.
+These 2016 amendments provided tweaks to the law regarding attorney's fees in divorce and parentage cases.
+And since then we have had two critical Illinois Supreme Court cases: Heroy II and Goesel on the subjects of contribution awards and disgorgement.
+Heroy II had attempted to balance the historical ability / inability to pay standard with the language of our statute.
+Goesel finally addressed the split among the districts regarding whether earned fees were subject to disgorgement.

+Note that the author provides a separate outline addressing issues unique to parentage in Illinois family law cases.

-2016 Changes Highlighted: The purpose of the attached outline is to give a comprehensive sense of the key areas of dispute regarding the legislation and discuss the case law addressing this legislation, the 2009 amendments, and the 2016 amendments.
-At the outset, I highlight the changes to the purposes of the IMDMA per the 2016 amendments which provide in part:
+2016 Changes Highlighted: The purpose of the attached outline is to give a comprehensive sense of the key areas of dispute regarding the legislation and discuss the case law addressing this legislation, the 2009 amendments, the 2016 amendments and the recent Illinois Supreme Court cases on the subject of attorney fees.
+At the outset, I highlight the changes to the purposes of the IMDMA per the 2016 amendments that provide in part:

-(8) Make reasonable provision for support spouses and minor children during and after an underlying dissolution of marriage, legal separation, parentage, or parental responsibility allocation action litigation, including provision for timely advances awards of interim fees and costs to all attorneys, experts, and opinion witnesses including guardians ad litem and children's representatives, to achieve substantial parity in parties' access to funds for pre judgment litigation costs in an action for dissolution of marriage or legal separation;
+(8) Make reasonable provision for support spouses and minor children during and after an underlying dissolution of marriage, legal separation, parentage, or parental responsibility allocation action litigation, including provision for timely advances awards of interim fees and costs to all attorneys, experts, and opinion witnesses including guardians ad litem and children's representatives, to achieve substantial parity in parties' access to funds for pre-judgment litigation costs in an action for dissolution of marriage or legal separation;

-The other substantive changes to the attorney's fees legislation in the 2016 legislation include:
+The other substantive changes to the attorney fees in the 2016 legislation include: